tomohiro-dev/gym-rats-product/README.md

 This app is built on a smartphone screen.
 (Galaxy S8 : 5.8 inch) Please adjust the screen, if you try testing at your PC.

-For detailed explanation on how things work, check out below.
+For detailed explanation on how things work, check out.
-↓
 [Nuxt.js docs](https://nuxtjs.org).